Mi Reflejo: Background and recording

 Recording for the album primarily took place at Pérez's home studio in Miami Beach, Florida.
-Additional recording took place at the Royaltone Studios and Cocoa-Butt in California, House of Sound Recording Studios in Florida, The War Room in New Jersey and LA East in Utah.
-As Aguilera was touring with American group TLC as the opening act at the time, Aguilera only visited his home studio "only a few days at a time".
-Aguilera was also simultaneously touring to promote her album and recording a Christmas album, My Kind of Christmas, released later in 2000.
-Mi Reflejo was intended to be titled Latin Lover Girl; Recording for the album began in the middle of April 2000 and concluded production three months later.
-Pérez stated that Aguilera's lack of fluency in Spanish hindered recording; he remedied the problem by phonetically writing out lyrics and coming up with a system for Aguilera to pronounce the "r's" in the songs.
-The album's title, Mi Reflejo, was announced on August 8, 2000, and is taken from the Spanish version of the song "Reflection", which Aguilera recorded for the soundtrack to Mulan.
-Her record label, RCA, remarked that the title also "reflected" her Latina heritage.
+Additional recording took place at Royaltone Studios and Cocoa-Butt in California, House of Sound Recording Studios in Florida, The War Room in New Jersey and LA East in Utah.
+Because Aguilera was touring with American group TLC at the time, she visited Pérez's home studio "only a few days at a time".
+Aguilera was simultaneously touring to promote her debut album and recording a Christmas album, My Kind of Christmas (2000).
+Mi Reflejo was intended to be titled Latin Lover Girl.
+Recording for Mi Reflejo began in April 2000 and production concluded three months later.
+Pérez stated Aguilera's lack of fluency in Spanish hindered recording; he phonetically wrote lyrics and developed a system to allow Aguilera to pronounce the "r's" in the songs.
+The album's title, Mi Reflejo, was announced on August 8, 2000, and is taken from the Spanish version of "Reflection", which Aguilera recorded for the soundtrack to Mulan.
+Her record label, RCA, said the title also reflects Aguilera's Latina heritage.